KVSlab/morphMan/docs/source/manipulate_branch.rst

 To reproduce the surface model where the opthalmic artey has been moved, as shown in Figure 2, run::

-    morphman-branch --ifile C0002/surface/model.vtp --ofile C0002/surface/moved_branch.vtp --branch-number 1 --branch-location 21.7 18.1 25.9
+    morphman-branch --ifile C0002/surface/model.vtp --ofile C0002/surface/moved_branch.vtp --branch-number 1 --branch-location 21.7 18.1 25.9 --translation-method commandline
   --poly-ball-size 250 250 250

 As explained earlier, setting the `branch-number` equal to 1 corresponds to the first branch out of the main tube, in this case the opthalmic artery of the ICA model.

-Shown in Figure 2 is the result of moving the opthalmic artery of the vascular model to another part of the surface, including a second rotation around the new surface normal vector, which ranges of the angle :math:`\theta \in [0, 2 \pi ]`.
+Shown in Figure 3 is the result of moving the opthalmic artery of the vascular model to another part of the surface, including a second rotation around the new surface normal vector, which ranges of the angle :math:`\theta \in [0, 2 \pi ]`.

 .. figure:: branch_move_and_rotate.png